dynamsoft-docs/barcode-reader-docs/parameters/reference/image-parameter/TextureDetectionModes.md

 ## TextureDetectionModes

 ### Mode Properties
 `TextureDetectionModes` is a parameter for setting the mode  for texture detection.
-It consisits of one or more `TextureDetectionMode` items and each item has its own arguments.
+It consists of one or more `TextureDetectionMode` items and each item has its own arguments.
 The array index represents the priority of the item.
 The smaller index is, the higher priority is.

 | Value Type | Value Range | Default Value |
 | ---------- | ----------- | ------------- |